 With that in mind, let’s find out how HTTPS works.

-You remember that example we used when introducing the HTTP client-communication process?
+Do you remember that example we used when introducing the HTTP client-communication process?
 The one that two people are communicating in a public place?
 Well, let’s apply it here as well.
 But this time there’ll be a slight difference.

 In the example in HTTP communication, we mentioned that the two people were talking in an open place where whatever they discuss, a third party can listen to.
-For the case of HTTPS protocol, the two individuals communicating are still in a public place.
+In the case of HTTPS protocol, the two individuals communicating are still in a public place.
 But this time, they’ve come up with techniques to ensure there’s zero leakage of whatever users are talking about.

 In simple terms, HTTPS client-server communication is a secure version of the HTTP protocol.
 That means the whole communication process we discussed in HTTP is the same here.
 The difference slips in when HTTPS employs an encryption protocol to secure the communication fully.
 The encryption protocol is called Transport Layer Security (TLS), which, as mentioned earlier, was formerly called Secure Socket Layer (SSL).

 The encryption process features a complex series of procedures.
-But to ensure you get every detail, we will explore it into an easy to understand version that is super easy to comprehend.
+But to ensure you get every detail, we will explore it into an easy-to-understand version that is super easy to comprehend.
 So, shall we begin the encryption process?

 As you already know, this procedure is what sets the big difference between HTTP and HTTPS.
 The process is essential as it ensures the HTTPS protocol is end-to-end secured.
 That means no one outside the client-server communication can read or listen to the details.